 Potato Leek Soup

 6 potatoes - white or red (medium size)

 5 pounds leeks, washed and soaked, sliced into 1/4" rings

 6 sterilized pint jars

 Soak the leeks in cold water to make sure they are clean.
 Cut into rings and set aside.
 Peel and cube potatoes soak in cold water till you are ready to can.
 This will keep them from turning brown.
 In hot jars, put at the bottom a layer of the leeks then a layer of the potatoes then top the jar off with a final layer of the leeks.
 Add boiling hot chicken stock filling the jar to 1" headspace.
 Using the rubber spatula remove air bubbles and then fill with additional stock to reach the 1" headspace covering the vegetables.
 Process all the rest of the vegetables in the same way for the rest of the jars.
-When complete process in pressure canner for 60 minutes at 11 pounds of pressure (processed at sea level see below for adjusted times).
+When complete process in pressure canner for 60 minutes at 11 pounds of pressure (processed at sea level see below for adjusted times) for dial gauge and 10lbs of pressure for weighted gauge.
 If you use quarts instead of pints process for 75 minutes.

 Pressure canning notes:Always make sure that you let your pressure canner vent steam for the full 10 minutes before putting on the weight gauge or pressure regulator.
 This allows the internal temperature of the canner to rise and produce the pressure needed to reach the 240 degrees needed to kill the bacteria.

 If you are at higher levels please refer below to the increments of additional pounds of pressure to can these vegetables.

 * At altitudes of 0 - 2000 feet, process at 11 pounds pressure.